-Right of access for the data subject
+Right of access for the data subject285

-- 1. The data subject shall have the right to obtain from the controller at reasonable intervals and free of charge (...) confirmation as to whether or not personal data concerning him or her are being processed and where such personal data are being processed access to the data and the following information: - (a) the purposes of the processing; - (b) (...) - (c) the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations or international organisations or international organisations or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries. - (d) where possible, the envisaged period for which the personal data will be stored;
+- 1. The data subject shall have the right to obtain from the controller 286 287 at reasonable intervals and free of charge 288 (...) confirmation as to whether or not personal data concerning 289 him or her are being processed 290 and where such personal data are being processed access to the data and the following information: - (a) the purposes of the processing 291 ; - (b) (...) - (c) the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations in third countries or international organisations or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries. - (d) where possible, the envisaged294 period for which the personal data will be stored;